narahc321/renthia-poller/README.md

   > npm i
 ```

-4. open config.json file and set you preferences and your Slack webhook.
+4. open config.json file and set you preferences and make sure you update the slack_hook with your Slack webhook.
 Follow [this](https://api.slack.com/messaging/webhooks) to create a new webhook.
 You can also set the polling period in config.json.

 5. Finally Start the app and keep it running.
 It will notify in you slack channel when a new house/apartment with your preferences is added.